 With the support of the USAID-funded Feed the Future Bangladesh Horticulture, Fruits, and Non-food Crops Activity, close to 3,000 women have found meaningful work in a country where 20 years ago only 28% of women aged 15 and over participated in the labor force.
 By 2021, that number had risen to approximately 37 percent, a…

-Chemonics is thrilled to welcome leading public and private sector experts to our Chemonics-Washington building to share experiences and best practices for reducing risk and supporting rural agricultural investment.
-The 2023 Cracking the Nut conference will be organized around three themes: 1.
+Chemonics was thrilled to welcome nearly 200 leading public and private sector experts to our Washington, D.C. headquarters to share experiences and best practices for reducing risk and supporting rural agricultural investment.
+The 2023 Cracking the Nut conference was organized around three themes: 1.
 Reducing risks associated with rural and agricultural investments; 2.
-Using subsidies and blending…
+Using subsidies…

 Lucine Le Moal is the managing director of the USAID Invest activity which provides investment advice and facilitation for businesses and investors in the Democratic Republic of the Congo (DRC).
 Previously, Lucine led ELAN, a UK aid project in the DRC that supported the development of the private sector for seven years, especially in the…